-Working across the entire state, The Nature Conservancy has protected more than 300,000 acres of crucial habitats for people and nature.
+Working across the entire state, The Nature Conservancy has protected more than 300,000 acres of key lands and waters for people and nature.

 Along the way, the Conservancy has helped create or significantly expand 29 State Natural Areas, 10 State Wildlife Management Areas and 2 National Wildlife Refuges.
 Learn more about Places We Protect in Tennessee.